Insight-Via-Artificial-Intelligence/UnityTestUtilities/README.md

 PackageName: com.yourcompany.yourproject
 (The asset loader will set the value after the last space to be the given variable).

-In the case of the asset being in a subfolder of already set folder, simple provide the folder/subfolder as the argument to the function.
+In the case of the asset being in a subfolder of an already set folder, simply provide the folder/subfolder as the argument to the function.

 ### public static string PrefabFolder
 Base folder/s for prefab Assets.